DimseBoms/Unofficial-Dell-Command-Configure-GUI/README.md

 # Unofficial Dell Command GUI
 Simple, unofficial frontend to control some of the functions from Dell Command Configure.
-Can be used to change thermal management options, battery charge behaviour as well as battery charge tresholds.
+Can be used to change thermal management options, battery charge behaviour and keyboard backlight.

+Pull requests are welcome

 [<img src="https://raw.githubusercontent.com/DimseBoms/Unofficial-Dell-Command-Configure-GUI/main/Screenshot.png">](https://raw.githubusercontent.com/DimseBoms/Unofficial-Dell-Command-Configure-GUI/main/Screenshot.png)